-Place 2 tbsp of the cooled apple mixture on top of the puff pastry, bring two edges together, and seal the edges with a fork.
+Step 5: Place 2 tablespoon of the cooled apple mixture on top of the puff pastry, bring two edges together and seal the edges with a fork.
 Repeat with the rest of the turnovers.

 We like serving apple turnovers with a simple glaze on top.
-Don’t skip this step because the apple turnovers aren’t very sweet.
-After you glazed the apple turnovers, we suggest scooping a big scoop of vanilla ice cream on top and drizzle caramel sauce on top of the ice cream.
-The warm apple turnover with the cold vanilla ice cream combination is incredible.
+Don't skip this step because the apple turnovers aren't very sweet.
+After you glazed the apple turnovers, we suggest scooping a big scoop of vanilla ice cream on top and drizzling caramel sauce on top of the ice cream.

 Yes, you can freeze the turnovers after they are cooled completely in an airtight freezer-friendly container for up to 2 months.